cboulanger/bibliograph/readme.md

 Bibliograph can be used by

-- scholars and librarians who want to publish a book collection or a thematic bibliography publicly online
+- scholars and librarians who want to publish a library collection or a thematic bibliography online
 - groups of researchers who work together in a research project and want to collect and share bibliographic references
 - professors and teachers who want to share bibliographic information with their